graphql/graphql-spec/spec/Section 3 -- Type System.md

 queried directly; to query other fields on an interface, typed fragments must be used.
-This is the same as for unions, but unions do not define any fields, so **no** fields may be queried on this type without the use of typed fragments.
+This is the same as for unions, but unions do not define any fields, so **no** fields may be queried on this type without the use of type refining fragments or inline fragments.

-For example, we might have the following type system:
+For example, we might define the following types:

 ```graphql example
 union SearchResult = Photo | Person